leandrowieira/MAG-GATEWAY/README.md

 It’s not just a hash.

-It is evidence.
+It is verifiable evidence.

 Validated.
 Immutable.
 Shareable.
-In seconds.
+Verified in seconds.

 RGI — the MAG⚡ standard for digital veracity.